effektif/user-docs/docs/control-flow/exclusive-gateway.rst

 Select the exclusive gateway.
 Manual decision is the default type.
 After creating the elements and connecting them, as above, the exclusive gateway will be configured:

 .. figure:: /_static/images/control-flow/excl-gateway-human-2.png

    Default manual decision configuration

-`To Print contract` and `To Update contract` are the default decision buttons that will appear on the user task form.
+In order to use the decision you need to name the buttons which will represent the deicion.
 For each button, the label on the right indicates the next action in the process, which will be performed when the button is clicked.
-In this example, when the user clicks the decision button `To Print contract`, the `Print contract` task is executed and the `Update contract` task will *not* be executed.
+In this example, when the user clicks the decision button `Print contract`, the `Print contract` task is executed and the `Update contract` task will *not* be executed.

 You can easily change the text on the buttons.